trueauracoral/badminton/README.md

             - [X] Backward
     - [X] Player 2
 ## Code
-- [ ] Organize the code into seperate files.
-- [X] Make it use the player jump sprite when hitting the ball.
-    - D: 11/20/25
 - [ ] Need to make it so that way he doesn't go past the trapezoidal permiter
     - A: 11/14/25
 - [ ] Need to make it so that way he shoots the ball where the player isn't located but also not outside the trapezoid